google/timesketch/docs/guides/admin/admin-cli.md

 #### sketch-info Get information about a sketch

-Displays verious information about a given sketch.
+Displays various information about a given sketch.

 ```shell
 tsctl sketch-info